 Greece has over 6,000 sunny islands, and the best way to see several of them on one vacation is on a cruise.
 Ferries run all over the Greek isles, but you still have to secure a hotel at each destination and pack/unpack when you move from place to place.
 Cruise ships sail around Greece year-round, with dozens of them visiting multiple Greek islands during the summer season.
 Although a traditional motorized cruise ship is a good way to see the Greek isles, a small sailboat is another option for anyone who wants a more flexible, casual type of cruise vacation to fascinating ports that larger vessels cannot access.

 The photo at the top of this page shows one of the joys of traveling on a small sailboat.
 Our Captain anchored the boat in a quiet harbor off the uninhabited island of Rinia, and we had a lovely cookout and picnic ashore for dinner.
 This photo was taken after the sun had set.
 You can't do that on a large ship or with a larger group.
-The weather was perfect, and the dark sky... seemed to be filled with gazillions of stars since no ambient light spoiled the view.
+The weather was perfect, and the dark sky seemed to be filled with gazillions of stars since no ambient light spoiled the view.

 Organized tour and cruise company G Adventures has small sailboat cruises in Greece and other parts of the world.
 I sailed Turkey with G Adventures on an 8-passenger catamaran in 2014 and the Greek isles from Athens to Mykonos on an 8-passenger sloop the Baltra in 2015.
 Both of these adventures were delightful.
 I met some interesting travelers (you can get to know people very well when on a tiny sailboat with them for a week), learned a little about sailing, and visited places in both countries that many only dream about.
 The wind and the interests of those onboard primarily drove our daily schedule, but both the Turkey and Greece voyages had a good mix of different things to do and see in the ports of call, and the opportunity to experience the unforgettable sensation of zipping across the Mediterranean using only the wind.

-The next 9 pages of this article provides details of our day-to-day activities on the Baltra while sailing from Athens to Mykonos on G Adventures' week-long "Sailing Greece" itineraries.
+Below are the details of our day-to-day activities on the Baltra while sailing from Athens to Mykonos on G Adventures' week-long "Sailing Greece" itineraries.
 Our adventure began in Athens.

 Athens - Embarkation